Bring Me "The Motherload": Alorton Mayor Guilty of Directing Police Officer to Steal Money and Drugs

 On January 7, 2012, federal agents served search warrants at Alorton Village Hall as well as at McCallum’s home.
 When interviewed, McCallum denied wrongdoing and told the media that he was “clean as a whistle.”

-U.S. Attorney Wigginton remarked, “It is unimaginable that a sitting mayor would attempt to introduce cocaine into the very community he has sworn to protect.”
-Wigginton noted that he has dedicated additional staff and resources to further the campaign against public corruption, stating, “I will leave no stone unturned in the pursuit of those who pervert the administration of justice by using public office for their own personal gain.
-Corrupt politicians and corrupt cops should be on notice - we will come for you!”
+US Attorney Wigginton said, “it is unimaginable that a sitting mayor would attempt to introduce cocaine into the very community he has sworn to protect.”
+Wigginton said that he has dedicated additional staff and resources to further his campaign against public corruption, stating “I will leave no stone unturned in the pursuit of those who pervert the administration of justice by using public office for their own personal gain.
+I know there are other elected officials or sworn officers who are engaging in kickbacks, bribes and ‘pay to play’ tactics.
+I warn those persons, here and now: we are coming for you.”

 The investigation was conducted through the Metro East Public Corruption Task Force by agents from the Internal Revenue Service, the Illinois State Police, the St. Clair County Sheriff’s Department, and the Federal Bureau of Investigation.
 The case is being prosecuted by Assistant United States Attorneys Steven D. Weinhoeft and Norman R. Smith.